Lake Tritonis: History

 As Apollonius of Rhodes narrates it, when the Argo was driven ashore on the Lesser Syrtes by a fierce storm while returning from Colchis, the Argonauts found themselves in "an area surrounded by sands".
 They portaged their ship twelve days to Lake Tritonis, but the lake water was salty and undrinkable.
 Since they could find no outlet from Lake Tritonis to the sea, they could do nothing.
 Then they propitiated the deities with a golden tripod on the shore and Triton, the local deity, appeared to them in the form of a youth, to show them a hidden channel to the sea.

 This late myth related that a lake nymph named Tritonis made the lake her home and, according to an ancient tradition, was the mother of Athena by Poseidon.
 (Herodotus, iv.
 180; Pindar.
 Pytli. iv.
 20.)
 By Amphithemis, she became the mother of Nasamon and Caphaurus.

-Catastrophic natural disaster

-At an unknown date, an earthquake collapsed dikes or the land structures that kept the lake from drying up, causing drainage to the sea of most of the fresh water and at the most allowing for a seasonal lake or marsh.
-It then possibly became associated with Chott el-Djerid, a seasonal lake which is marshy and shallow, now separated by a 50 meter high elevated ridge ten kilometers wide from the Mediterranean.
-Other suggested locations are various Sabkha along the Gulf of Sidra and due west coastal sections, which became filled in due to salt and gypsum evaporates as well as sand washed or blown in.
-These areas are below sea level for large expanses, typically only less than 5 meters in depth.

-This article is based partly on the entry in the Dictionary of Greek and Roman Geography, by William Smith, LLD, 1854.